 Ruth Ware is the New York Times bestselling author of psychological thrillers In a Dark, Dark Wood, The Woman in Cabin 10 and The Turn of the Key.
 Ruth is a British writer who started writing as a young girl, and later worked in the publishing industry before quitting her day job to focus on her own work – as a mother to small children.

-In this article, Ruth Ware shares some insight into her writing process and editing process, and why she tells the stories she does in the way she does.
+In this article, Ruth Ware shares some insight into her novel-writing process and editing process, and why she tells the stories she does in the way she does.
 It’s a fascinating read for crime readers and writers – or indeed for anyone endeavouring to write a novel in any genre.

 Whether you’re about to start your first book, or you’ve already written several and are working on your next novel, we hope this might give you a little inspiration and get you that bit closer to a published book!

 And if you enjoyed hearing about how Ruth Ware approaches writing, you can read articles that other guest authors have shared.